Choosing A Wedding Photographer

 Make sure they can handle those conditions.
-Looking at their previous weddings will allow you to see the skills that they have in taking photos in those situations.
+Looking at their previous weddings will allow you to see their skills in taking photos in those situations.

-Have they been before to the venue you have chosen for your Ceremony?
+Have they been to the venue you have chosen for your Ceremony?

-If they have, they will know the best spots there for your photographs.
+They will know the best spots for your photographs if they have.

 Consider what you might want photo-wise for your day before you go and meet them.
 This will give them an idea of the timescale of their part in your Ceremony.

-The plan doesn’t have to be accurate at the first meeting but gives them an idea of what you are planning.
+The plan doesn’t have to be accurate at the first meeting but gives them an idea of your plan.
 They will have questions for you too, to help whittle down to precisely what you want.